dioufra/nlp-scraper/README.md

 #### 🔹 Why Cosine Similarity?
 Cosine similarity is effective for comparing direction of vectors in high-dimensional space regardless of magnitude.
 It's widely used in NLP tasks for semantic comparison due to its simplicity and interpretability.

+#### 🔹 Scandal score?
+The score were calculated by returning the maximum similarity score for all the sentences where an organization has been detected.

 ## 📦 Requirements
 * requests
 * beautifulsoup4